 Divorce can descend on you like a thick fog – it is all consuming and it’s hard to see how you can put one foot in front of the other.
 So how can you cope with divorce when you are self-employed?
 Here are my top 10 tips:

 - Create your Break Up Support Team – these are a group of people who can support you in the divorce areas you will need help with.
-So carefully choose friends and family, legal and financial advisors and a coach.
+So carefully choose friends and family, a divorce lawyer and financial advisors and a coach.
 If you have a team who can answer all the questions you will have over the next few months it will reduce the pressure and stop you feeling overwhelmed.

 - Find a business advisor.
 This is someone who understands your business and can give you some constructive advice as to how you can manage during this tough time.
 It could be a friend or a colleague or someone who has their own business.
 Work with them to put a plan in place that will help you manage the next few months.